Sprinkles and Sprouts

 • Add the sausages.
 Cook the sausage links for 10 minutes, turning regularly to brown all over.
 Remove from the pan and use a sharp knife to slice them into chunks. (see note 6)

-• In the same pan, add the butter and cook the onions over medium heat for 5 minutes or until browned lightly.
+• In the same pan, add the butter and sliced onions.
+Cook over medium heat for 5 minutes or until the onions are lightly browned.

 1 tablespoon butter